 If you see a success message and sample data from the FMServer_Sample database, then PHP is working in your FileMaker Server deployment.

 Prepare databases for Custom Web Publishing.
-See FileMaker Server Custom Web Publishing Guide.
+See Claris Server and FileMaker Server Custom Web Publishing Guide.

 Note If your FileMaker Pro database solution uses more than one FileMaker Pro database file, all of the database files must be on the same computer.

 Copy your PHP files to the web server's root folder.
 In a multiple-machine deployment, this folder is on the primary machine.
 The following shows the default locations: